Team293/CNCMilling/8020GCodeGen.md

   For each offset:
     Do scoring:
       Change to scoring tool if needed
-      Set spindle speed and turn on spindle if needed SafeRetractZ (may move down to SafeRetractZ from G30 height) ScoreStartGC (with X adjusted by tool radius) ScoreGC
+      Set spindle speed (if needed) and turn on spindle SafeRetractZ (may move down to SafeRetractZ from G30 height) ScoreStartGC (with X adjusted by tool radius) ScoreGC